ocoboco/react-ssr-fork/README.md

 As described above, solving hydration mismatch using two-pass rendering works.

 But there is a drawback.
-If a new instance of `<Message>` is going to be rendered during runtime on the client side, two-pass rendering will be applied even if that's unnecessary, making your component slower.
+If a new instance of `<Message>` is rendered on the client side on later stages, two-pass rendering will be applied even if that's unnecessary.
+This makes your component slower.
 That's the problem solved by React SSR Fork library, which prevents unnecessary re-rerending.